rijulrr/rijulrr/README.md

 # Hi 👋 I am Rijul!
 Full-Stack Developer for Fidelity Investments.
 BS in Computer Science with a minor in Statistics from Texas A&M University

-- 🌐 Visit my [portfolio website](https://rijulranjan.netlify.app) for more information and to get in touch.
+- 🌐 Visit my [portfolio website](https://rijulranjan.netlify.app) for more information about me and to get in touch.
 - ✍️ Check out my personal [blog](https://rijulranjan.netlify.app), where I share stuff I am currently learning about.
 - 👋 Connect with me on [LinkedIn!](https://linkedin.com/in/rijulr/)
 ---